pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 ~~~~~~~~

    1. The SCIM client will perform an HTTP GET to obtain the selected list of Resource Objects (RO) and their Resource Attributes (RA).
-   2. The SCIM Service Provider will return the RO and its RA along with additional metadata information to allow for auditing.
+   2. The SCIM Server will return the RO and its RA along with additional metadata information to allow for auditing.

 #### Active Dynamic Query
  A SCIM client uses the HTTP GET verb to request data from a SCIM server.
 With the action of an active pull, the client will fetch one or multiple objects from the SCIM server.
-At this point, the SCIM server will provide a Dynamic Query (DQ) token that allows locating the point in the Resource Object (RO) database from which the next update needs to start.
-This approach enables delta updates instead of providing a full sync every time SCIM actions run, achieving incremental updates with CRUD operations since the last DQ token.
- With this kind of action, SCIM reconciliations are possible, where the SCIM client can resolve inconsistencies created by changes in the SCIM server.
+The response data from the SCIM server will include a Dynamic Query (DQ) token that allows the client to subsequent active pulls that will only return RO objects that have changed (including references to deleted objects).
+The data returned from a dynamic query is usually much smaller, and allows a client to focus only on processing incremental changes rather than performing a full sync every time.
+With this kind of action, SCIM reconciliations are possible, where the SCIM client can resolve inconsistencies created over time between the client and the SCIM server.

 ~~~~~~~~
 +----------+                                   +----------+